opnsense/docs/source/hardware/sfp_compatibility.rst

 for flexible connectivity.
 Different SFP(+) transceiver modules can be used to connect to different types of media (e.g. copper or fiber) depending on your needs.

-Most enterprise & datacenter OPNsense® appliances also feature 25 Gigabit capable SFP28 cages powered by Intel® `ice`.
+Our enterprise & datacenter OPNsense® appliances may also feature 25 Gigabit capable SFP28 cages powered by Intel® `ice`.

 Below you can find some general information as well as a list of tested SFP(+)/SFP28 transceiver modules that are verified to work with OPNsense® appliances.